 TYPES OF COVER CROPS

 There are many different plant species that can be used as cover crops.
-Some common cover crop species include cereal rye, wheat, oats, clover and other legumes, turnips, milkweed, and daikon oilseed radishes (here are some example images).
+Some common cover crop species include cereal rye, wheat, oats, clover and other legumes, turnips, milkweed, and daikon oilseed radishes.
 Each crop offers different benefits, so depending on what your goal for the cover crop is – source of nitrogen, soil builder, erosion preventer, weed fighter, pollinator attractor – it’s important to choose a species or a mixture of species to meet your goal(s).